 Whether you’re starting a new Business or rebranding an existing one, you’re faced with some pretty big decisions: defining your brand being one of them!
 Personifying yourself, clearly and definitively in the mind of the consumer is going to be a bit of a challenge for you.

 That’s why I’ve put together a few fun exercises that can help you envision your brand as a multidimensional entity that will help you create a unique and successful brand.

 Style is a way to say who you are without having to speak – Rachel Zoe

-I want to make sure that with any branding that you BE TRUE TO YOURSELF, YOUR PERSONAL STYLE AND THE VISION FOR YOUR BUSINESS.
+I want to make sure that with any branding that you be true to yourself, your own personal style and the vision you have for your Business (short term and well into the future).
 At the end of the day, you (and your target market of course!) are the ones who have to love your brand.